Day of Event Questions

 What do the lantern colors mean?

-During the Walk, walkers carry illuminated lanterns in three colors: white lanterns are carried by survivors; red lanterns by supporters; gold ones are carried by walkers who are walking in memory of loved ones lost to cancer.
+GOLD LANTERNS are carried by walkers who are walking in memory of loved ones lost to cancer

 Can I turn in money at the event?